tecdrop/hello_world_colors/README.md

 Each time the user taps the Shuffle button, Hello World Colors displays a random color from a wide range of web colors, complete with its name, like Slate Blue, Crimson, or Peach Puff.
 This feature not only introduces users to a spectrum of colors but also demonstrates the ease and flexibility of building user interfaces with Flutter.
 Additionally, the app includes a full-screen color preview and a handy option to copy the color's hexadecimal code directly to the clipboard.

+## Running the App

+There's no need for downloads or installations.
+To use Hello World Colors, simply visit https://helloworldcolors.tecdrop.com/ on any device with a web browser.
+It's compatible with all platforms, including Android, ChromeOS, iOS, Linux, macOS, and Windows.

 ## Getting Started

 1. If you don't have the Flutter SDK installed, please visit the official [Flutter](https://docs.flutter.dev/get-started/install) website.